2021 Community Partner Appreciation - Virtual Event Guide

 - Attendees will be admitted to the event by staff at the start of the program

 Virtual Attendee Best Practices

-- The virtual chat box function will be enabled at the start of the event, then disabled during the program to reduce any disruptions.
+- The virtual chat box function will be enabled at the start of the event.
 We encourage you to participate in the group chat, feel free to introduce yourself!

 - The chat button is located at the bottom of the menu bar.

 - You can message the entire group by selecting "To Everyone" in the chat or you can message only the hosts of the program be selecting "To hosts"

 - All attendees will be muted in order to reduce noise disruptions during the program